marisalim/Saiga/README.md

 bash pipe_batcher.sh
 ```

-4. Check your results!
-They currently live in the 4_spID directory. :tada: :clap:
+4. Check your results in `FinalResults/`. :tada: :clap:

 <a href="#top">Back to top</a> :fireworks: